tsung1029/PIC-skeleton-codes/gpu/README.md

 The __first family__ uses CUDA C on the NVIDIA GPU, with a tiling technique for each thread block, and with SIMD vectorization within a block.

-1. 2D Parallel Electrostatic Spectral code:  gpupic2
+1. 2D Parallel Electrostatic Spectral code:  gpupic2 (contains ACC acceleration)
 2. 2-1/2D Parallel Electromagnetic Spectral code:  gpubpic2

 The __second family__ uses CUDA Fortran on the NVIDIA GPU, with a tiling technique for each thread block, and with SIMD vectorization within a block.